dga263/data_bootcamp_final_project/README.md

 # data_bootcamp_final_project

+Project Description: Using  data from the US Customs and Border Protection and the US Border Patrol on monthly apprehensions, this project intends to describre, visualize, and infer the implications of illegal immigration trends across the United States' borders in relation to rates of apprehension and Border Patrol Agency staffing policies over the past two decades.

 This project was completed by Diego Giuseppe Gonzalez Arciniega in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2019.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have: